kubewarden/community/general-technical-questions.md

   The project does not have any requirements for persistent storage for its core application components.
   All data needed for operation is either provided through configuration or is transient and managed within the pod's ephemeral storage.

-The Kubewarden policies are stored in OCI registries.
+  The Kubewarden policies are stored in [OCI registries as OCI artifacts](https://docs.kubewarden.io/reference/oci-registries-support.

 - Please outline the project’s API Design:

   - Describe the project’s API topology and conventions
   - Describe the project defaults
   - Outline any additional configurations from default to make reasonable use of the project
   - Describe any new or changed API types and calls \- including to cloud providers \- that will result from this project being enabled and used
   - Describe compatibility of any new or changed APIs with API servers, including the Kubernetes API server
   - Describe versioning of any new or changed APIs, including how breaking changes are handled

 - Describe the project’s release processes, including major, minor and patch releases.

   The main components of the Kubewarden project—`kubewarden-controller`, `policy-server`, `kwctl`, and `audit-scanner`—are always released together, ensuring their major and minor versions remain synchronized.